holochain/holochain/docs/specs/src/hwp_2_overview.md

   will thus be published by the Agent to the network, or declared as private, where publishing is limited to just the Action data and not the content.
-Entries are addressed by their hash, and thus for CreateEntry Actions, this hash is included in it.
-Thus sometimes the Action is considered to be "meta-data" where the Entry is considered "data"[^headers] .
+Entries are addressed by their hash, and thus for CreateEntry Actions, this Entry hash is included in the Action.
+Thus sometimes the Action may be understood as "meta-data" where the Entry is understood as "data"[^headers].
+Note that Actions and Entries are thus independently addressable and retreivable.
+This is a valuable property of the system.
+Note also that many actions (for example ones taken by different agents) may create the exact same Entry, i.e. a hash-tag may be it's own entry but be created by different people.

-2. UpdateEntry: An Action which adds new Game-specific content onto the chain that is intended to update previous content.
+1. UpdateEntry: An Action which adds new Game-specific content onto the chain that is intended to update previous content.

-3. MarkEntryAsDeleted: An Action which indicates a previous entry should be considered deleted.
+1. MarkEntryAsDeleted: An Action which indicates a previous entry should be considered deleted.

-4. CreateLink: An Action that unidirectionally links one hash to another
+1. CreateLink: An Action that unidirectionally links one hash to another

-5. DeleteLink: An Action that indicates a previous link action should be considered deleted.
+2. DeleteLink: An Action that indicates a previous link action should be considered deleted.

-6. A Record is just a name for both an Action and, when applicable, its Entry, taken together.
+1. A Record is just a name for both an Action and, when applicable, its Entry, taken together.
 As an implementation detail, note that for actions other than CreateEntry and UpdateEntry we don't need to address the content of the Action separately, in which case the Record contains no Entry and we simply retrieve all the we simply retrieve all the data we need from the recorded Action.

-7. Subsets of Agents can mutually consent to a single Action by atomically recording the Action in their history through Countersigning.
+1. Subsets of Agents can mutually consent to a single Action by atomically recording the Action in their history through Countersigning.
 Countersigning can also be seen as an affordance in the system for "micro-consensus" when that is necessary.